bulicp/MNIST-NN-H750/README.md

 	accuracy = (float)success / (float)MNIST_TEST_SUBSET_SIZE;

     // . . .
 ```

 ## Conclusion

-I hope this guide will help you implement, train, test, and deploy a neural network for the MNIST dataset (or some other network) on the STM32H750 board.
+I hope this guide helps you implement, train, test, and deploy a neural network for the MNIST dataset (or other models) on the STM32H750 board.
+If you have any questions, encounter issues, or find any steps unclear, please don’t hesitate to reach out.
+And if you find this project useful, feel free to share it with others!

+pa3cio@fri.uni-lj.si